philippbosch/ical2json/README.md

 Local installation
 ------------------

-If you wanted to install this on your own server (I encourage you to do so) you would need the followin prerequisites:
+If you wanted to install this on your own server (I encourage you to do so) you would need the following prerequisites:

 * [Python](http://www.python.org/)
 * [Flask](http://flask.pocoo.org/)
 * [icalendar](http://pypi.python.org/pypi/icalendar)

-My installation runs on [ep.io](http://ep.io/) just fine.
-It's a matter of minutes to install it there if you look through the docs.

 Status